 Provision in Early Years involves activities and experiences from the prime and specific areas of learning.
 Provision for Foundation Stage 1 pupils is focused on developing the 3 prime areas, as a firm foundation for the specific areas, which are explored in more detail during Foundation Stage 2.

 The curriculum is taught through a variety of cross-curricular themes and activities planned are based around the children’s interests and level of knowledge.
-We have 6 main learning topics a year and the children are involved in planning and developing ideas for these topics.
+The children are involved in planning and developing ideas for these topics.

 Every day children have a phonics lesson, following the ‘Read Write Inc.’ scheme.
-In Foundation Stage 2, the children are also directly taught English or Maths daily, which is linked to the topic.
+In Foundation Stage 2, the children are also directly taught English or Maths daily, which maybe linked to a theme or topic.
 Children participate in various small group activities daily to introduce new concepts and develop skills across the curriculum.